Packard Stadium (1974-2014)

-Packard Stadium was the home of ASU baseball from 1974-2013.
-Packard's existence was made through a gift to ASU from alumni Guthrie and Peter Packard.
-The stadium is a tribute to their late father, William Guthrie Packard, a prominent member of the publishing industry.
-Packard served the Shepard Company for 51 years, rising from sales representative to president to chairman of the board.
-He was also active in various community and church affairs in Colorado and Arizona.
-Packard has more than 3,000 backed-seats at the main level.
-In centerfield is a 30-foot high batting eyewall, nicknamed "The Green Monster," painted green so that the batter standing at home plate 400 feet away can see the baseball coming out of the pitcher's hand.
+Packard Stadium was the home of ASU baseball from 1974 to 2014 when the team moved to Municipal Stadium and this ballpark was demolished to support new development.
+Packard Stadium was made possible through a gift to the university from Guthrie and Peter Packard as a tribute to their late father, William Guthrie Packard, a prominent member of the publishing industry.
+The stadium included a 30-foot high batting eyewall, nicknamed "The Green Monster" and painted green so that the batter standing at home plate 400 feet away can see the baseball coming out of the pitcher's hand.
 Packard Stadium was home to many professional baseball players including Barry Bonds (1983-85), Reggie Jackson (1966), Andre Ethier (2002-03), and Dustin Pedroia (2002-04).
 ASU has one of the most successful baseball programs in the country.
 The Sun Devils have won five national championships (1965, 1967, 1969, 1977, 1981), the fourth most by any school, and have the third most College World Series victories with 61.

 Backstory and Context

 Packard Stadium was a college baseball stadium in Tempe, Arizona, and was the home field of the Arizona State Sun Devils of the Pac-12 Conference from 1974 to 2014.
 The stadium was built in 1974 and named for William Guthrie Packard.
 In 2001, the playing surface was renamed Bobby Winkles Field in honor of the school's first varsity baseball coach, who coached the Sun Devils to a 574-173 record from 1959 to 71.